Dr. Mark R. Ginsberg

 Fairfax, VA 22030

-Dr. Ginsberg's career spans more than a 30-year period as a professor, psychologist, and as a skilled administrator.
-He has published extensively in the areas of education, psychology, human development, and human services.
-He has lectured and presented at over 200 conferences, seminars, and other educational meetings and professional development events both within the United States and internationally.
+Mark Ginsberg joined George Mason University in 2010 as the dean of the College of Education and Human Development at George Mason University.
+Mason, with over 38,000 students, is a Carnegie Tier 1 university that is the largest public research university in Virginia.
+Dr. Ginsberg's career spans more than a 35-year period as a professor, psychologist and skilled administrator.
+He has published extensively in the areas of education, psychology, human development and human services.
+In addition, he has lectured and presented at over 200 conferences, seminars and other educational meetings and professional development events, both within the United States and internationally.

-Dr. Ginsberg served as the executive director of the National Association for the Education of Young Children (NAEYC) from January 1999 until June 2010.
-Prior to joining NAEYC, Dr. Ginsberg was Chair of the Department of Counseling and Human Services in the Graduate Division of Education at The Johns Hopkins University and a member of the faculty of both the Department of Psychiatry and Behavioral Sciences and the Department of Medicine in the School of Medicine at Johns Hopkins.
-Before joining Johns Hopkins, Dr. Ginsberg held the position of executive director of the American Association for Marriage and Family Therapy in Washington DC, from 1986 to 1993.
-From 1981 to 1986 he was a senior member of the management staff of the American Psychological Association which he joined after serving as a faculty member in the Department of Psychology at the University of Rochester.
+Dr. Ginsberg served as the Executive Director and Chief Executive Officer of the National Association for the Education of Young Children (NAEYC) from January 1999 until June 2010.
+Prior to joining NAEYC, Dr. Ginsberg was chair of the Department of Counseling and Human Services in the Graduate Division of Education at The Johns Hopkins University and a member of the faculty of both the Department of Psychiatry and Behavioral Sciences and the Department of Medicine in the School of Medicine.
+He had served as a member of the Hopkins full-time and part-time faculty for more than 25 years.
+Before joining Johns Hopkins, Dr. Ginsberg held the position of Executive Director of the American Association for Marriage and Family Therapy (AAMFT) from 1986-93.
+From 1981-86 he was a senior member of the management staff of the American Psychological Association (APA), after having been a faculty member in the Department of Psychology at the University of Rochester.

 Dr. Ginsberg completed his master's degree in 1978 and his doctoral degree in 1981 at The Pennsylvania State University, after having been awarded a bachelor's degree from the State University of New York at Cortland.
 He also completed a Fellowship in Clinical Psychology at the Yale University School of Medicine.
 In 2006, he was awarded the honorary degree of Doctor of Humane Letters by the State University of New York.

-He is married to Elaine A. Anderson, chair of the Department of Family Science in the School of Public Health at the University of Maryland.
-They have two grown children, Andrew, a faculty member in the Department of Kinesiology at the University Maryland, and Robert who is employed in a leadership position at the Stanley Black & Decker Corporation.
+He is married to Elaine A. Anderson, the former Chair and a Professor in the Department of Family Science in the School of Public Health at the University of Maryland.
+They have two adult children, Andrew, a faculty member in the Department of Kinesiology at the University of Maryland, and Robert, an Executive at IBM.